 drink less fluids than usual and eat a diet that's low in protein, salt, and potassium.

 In most cases of acute GN, the damage to the glomeruli eventually heals.
 How long

 this takes is different for every child.
 Acute GN that doesn't respond to treatment

 can become chronic.

-drinking less fluids
+drink less fluids

-taking calcium supplements
+take calcium supplements

 need dialysis treatments or a kidney